-Pupil Premium Strategy Statement 2023-26
+Pupil Premium Strategy Statement 2024-27

-This statement details our school's use of pupil premium 2023-26 (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium 2024-27 funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.